Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Are there any health risks to sleeping in cold temperatures?

 As long as you feel comfortable, there are no health risks to sleeping in a colder room.
-Ideally, you should keep the temperature for sleep between 60 and 67 degrees to experience the maximum benefits.
+Ideally, the temperature for sleep should be between 60 and 67 degrees17 to experience the maximum benefits, but you should ultimately do what you find most comfortable.

 Keep in mind that if you’re too cold, you’ll either have to bundle up, which will cause you to feel hot later, or you’ll be shivering and too uncomfortable to sleep deeply.

-If you have an infant in the room with you, you’ll need to adjust your range.
-Infants should sleep in rooms ranging from 65 to 70 degrees.
-Anything cooler, and they tend to be extra fussy.
+If you have an infant in the room, you’ll need to adjust your range.
+Infants should sleep in rooms ranging from 65 to 70 degrees.17 Anything cooler, and they tend to be extra fussy, which will keep everyone awake.

 Need more info?
 Read our full guide to ideal room temp for baby.